Summer Deals & Coupon Codes for 2023

 • Complete warranty on the repair and installation but the replacement parts as well

-Don’t hesitate to contact our professionals for any repair, maintenance and installation services at 888-242-0777 right away.
+Don’t hesitate to immediately contact our professionals for any repair, maintenance and installation services at 888-242-0777.
 Fix Appliances CA is prepared to suggest the best services and handle any problems with such kitchen appliances as electric ovens.
 Contact us today, and you will enjoy a well-done job!

-We are always as near as possible, and you can find our professionals not only in Ottawa or Toronto but in any area of the GTA and southern Ontario.
+We are always as near as possible, and you can find our professionals not only in Barrie, Oshawa, Hamilton or Toronto but in any area of the GTA and southern Ontario.
 We are available seven days a week from 7:30 a.m. to 9:00 p.m., including weekends and holidays.

 PROFESSIONAL APPLIANCE SERVICE